KainAber/modular-modelling/README.md

 The idea behind this small repository is to provide a low-tech YAML-based orchestration framework for Python.

-One advantage of this framework is that it allows for the seamless integration and swapping of different modules without the use of wrapper classes, making the approach "modular",
+One advantage of this framework is that it allows for the seamless integration and swapping of different modules without the use of wrapper classes, making the approach fairly "modular"

 The originally intended use case is the subsequent execution of steps in a modelling pipeline, hence the name **Modular Modelling**.